disclose-framework/spec/specification/overview.md

 ### Merchant Impersonation and Attestation Replay

-A fraudster operating an impersonation domain MAY copy a legitimate merchant's `disclose.json` verbatim, including any attested signals.
+A fraudster operating an impersonation domain MAY copy a legitimate merchant's disclosure document verbatim, including any attested signals.
 The `merchant_domain` field requirement (see Domain Binding) invalidates copied documents where the field is present and correctly set.
 However, agents MUST NOT rely solely on the `merchant_domain` field as fraud protection — DNS-level verification that the serving domain is the legitimate merchant domain is a TLS and network concern outside the scope of this framework.

 The primary defense against attestation replay is the domain-binding requirement in the Signatory signature payload.
 Signatories MUST include the merchant's canonical domain in the signed attestation payload.
 Copying an attestation to a different domain produces a signature that fails verification at step 5 of the Signature Verification flow above.